Jim Adduci (baseball, born 1985): Lotte Giants

+On November 25, 2014, Adduci signed with the Lotte Giants of the KBO League for $650,000.
+He played in 132 games for Lotte in 2015, batting an excellent .314/.385/.557 with 28 home runs, 106 RBI, and 24 stolen bases.

-On July 1, 2016, the Lotte Giants put Adduci on waivers after he tested positive for a banned substance, the pain medication oxycodone.
-Adduci was banned for 36 games, resulting in Adduci leaving the KBO League.
+In 2016, Adduci played in 64 games for the Giants, hitting .292/.336/.474 with 7 home runs, 41 RBI, and 15 stolen bases.
+On July 1, 2016, the Giants put Adduci on waivers after he tested positive for a banned substance, the pain medication oxycodone.
+Adduci was banned for 36 games, resulting in him leaving the KBO League.
 The Giants were later fined 10 million won (US$8,730) for inadequate player management as a result.

 Detroit Tigers

 On January 10, 2017, Adduci signed a minor-league contract with the Detroit Tigers.
-On April 23, 2017, the Tigers recalled him from the Triple-A Toledo Mud Hens to replace the injured JaCoby Jones.
-Adduci was placed on the 10–day disabled list on May 12, 2017.
+On April 23, the Tigers recalled him from the Triple–A Toledo Mud Hens to replace the injured JaCoby Jones.
+Adduci was placed on the 10–day disabled list on May 12.
 Following a rehab assignment in Toledo and the trade of Tiger outfielder J. D. Martinez on July 18, Adduci was recalled to the Tigers and joined them for a July 19 game against the Kansas City Royals.
-He elected free agency on November 6, 2017, and signed a new minor league contract with the Tigers on December 5.
+He elected free agency on November 6, and signed a new minor league contract with the Tigers on December 5.

-After starting the 2018 season in AAA Toledo, Adduci was called up to the Tigers on July 2.
+After starting the 2018 season in Triple–A Toledo, Adduci was called up to the Tigers on July 2.
 With both Miguel Cabrera and John Hicks having been placed on the disabled list during the year, Adduci played the majority of his games as the Tigers' first baseman.
 He finished the 2018 season hitting .267 with 3 home runs and 21 RBI in 176 at-bats.
+On October 24, Adduci was removed from the 40-man roster and sent outright to Triple-A Toledo.
+He subsequently rejected the assignment and elected free agency.

 Chicago Cubs (second stint)

 On December 18, 2018, Adduci signed a minor league deal with the Chicago Cubs.
-His contract was selected by the Cubs on May 27, 2019 and he was added to the 40 man MLB roster.
+His contract was selected by the Cubs on May 27, 2019, and he was added to the 40 man MLB roster.
 On June 3, 2019, the Cubs designated Adduci for assignment in order to open up a roster spot for former Cleveland outfielder Carlos González.
 He elected free agency on October 1.